KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-legacy/coin_activation.md

 ## Lite mode activation

-Activating coins in 'lite mode' means you don't need to have a native coin daemon installed, or keep a local blockchain syncronised.
+Activating coins in 'lite mode' means you don't need to have a native coin daemon installed, or keep a local blockchain synchronised.
 In this mode, the AtomicDEX API communicates with an external node to perform transactions and query the blockchain.
 UTXO based coins and QTUM/QRC20 tokens communicate via electrum servers, while other platform coins communicate via JSON RPC urls.

 AtomicDEX is a true cross chain, cross protocol Decentralized Exchange (DEX), allowing for trades between coins and tokens across many platforms and ecosystems, such as:
 - UTXO based coins (e.g. DOGE, BTC, ZEC, LTC, DASH, DGB)